nrwl/workshop-nx-starter/docs/PREPARATION_GUIDE.md

 This will start all 3 of these apps in watch mode in your terminal.
 You can cancel the watch mode with `Ctrl+C` when you are ready to stop them.
 Make sure that these all run without errors.

-Then open up a browser and navigate to the two applications
+Then open up a browser and navigate to all applications:

 | App                 | Address                                                          |
 | ------------------- | ---------------------------------------------------------------- |